NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Experiments

 \section{Experiments}

-In this section we first present our experimental setup (Section~\ref{sec:exp:expsetup}), followed by a comparison of our method with the state-of-the-art ones, across the seven core datasets of the BOP 2023 challenge~\cite{hodan2024bopchallenge2023detection} (Section~\ref{sec:exp:comp}).
-Moreover, we perform ablation studies regarding the score components choices, the adopted template creation technique and the influence of different CT values upon the object matching in Section~\ref{sec:exp:ablation}.
-Finally, in the last Section~\ref{sec:exp:disc}, we discuss some limitations of NOCTIS.
+In this section we first present our experimental setup (\cref{sec:exp:expsetup}), followed by a comparison of our method with the SOTA ones, across the seven core datasets of the BOP 2023 challenge (\cref{sec:exp:comp}).
+Moreover, we perform ablation studies regarding the score components' choices in~\cref{sec:exp:ablation}.
+Finally, in the last~\cref{sec:exp:disc}, we discuss some limitations of NOCTIS.